 Shark cage diving!
 It's one of those adventure activities that elicits strong reactions from people.
 Mention shark cage diving and the response is one of awe and excitement, utter fear, or mild to strong disapproval - as can be expected from an extreme activity involving close encounters with this fearless and feared predator.

-I decided to take the plunge and go diving with the great whites in Cape Town to find out what it's really like to get close to the king of apex predators...
+So, I decided to take the plunge and go cage diving with the great whites near Cape Town to find out what it's really like to get close to the king of apex predators...

 What's it like to go Shark Cage Diving in Gansbaai?